-Monthly from February through November PaintCare ran social media ads on Facebook, Instagram, Pinterest, TikTok, and Snapchat in English and Spanish with messages about buying the right amount of paint, using up leftovers, and recycling the rest at drop-off sites.
+Monthly from February through June PaintCare ran social media ads on Facebook, Instagram, Pinterest, TikTok, and Snapchat in English with messages about buying the right amount of paint, using up leftovers, and recycling the rest at drop-off sites.
+Monthly from April through June, PaintCare ran social media ads on Facebook and Instagram in Spanish and Italian.
+Monthly from April through June, PaintCare ran social media ads on Facebook promoting individual drop-off sites.